 3. “Our customers don’t need to know what’s going on behind the scenes.”

 This way of thinking is for the dinosaurs.
 Customer expectations for increased transparency are growing alongside demand for greater speed and flexibility.
-These customer demands and expectations will continue to be a significant talking point for parties across the entire supply chain in 2018.
-This isn’t a surprise if you consider that one of the downsides of outsourcing logistics is a perceived lack of control - the price businesses have to pay in exchange for the efficiency and cost savings of working with LSPs.
-The most competitive LSPs in 2018 will be proactive, knowing what customer service issues clients care about, and helping them to get a greater sense of oversight and control regarding these issues.
+These customer demands and expectations will continue to be a significant talking point for parties across the entire supply chain, and this isn’t a surprise if you consider that one of the downsides of outsourcing logistics is a perceived lack of control; the price businesses have to pay in exchange for the efficiency and cost savings of working with LSPs.
+The most competitive LSPs will be proactive, knowing what customer service issues clients care about, and helping them to get a greater sense of oversight and control regarding these issues.

 The bottom line

 The bottom line is customer expectations are increasing significantly, and new technologies are fundamentally changing the industry.
-Existing business models will be tested and called into question in 2018.
+Existing business models will get tested and called into question.
 If you come across these mindsets in your business, you are at risk of being left behind.